ocademy-ai/machine-learning/_sources/prerequisites/python-programming-advanced.md

 assert fibonacci_function_clone(300) == [0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, 233]
 ```

-In Python, functions are first class citizens, they are objects and that means we can do a lot of useful stuff with them.
+In Python, functions are first-class citizens, they are objects and that means we can do a lot of useful stuff with them.

 Assign functions to variables.